 Lead Agencies with Sub-contractor(s) – Contractual expectations for both Lead agencies and sub- contractor responsibilities are scored as a way to provide monitoring and guidance for improvements if necessary.

-Provider Improvement Plan

-This process is used when funded agencies have programmatic, administrative, or fiscal issues, or are non-compliant with the CBHC General Terms and Conditions.
-The latest Provider Improvement Plan Procedure can be found on the Children’s Board website.

 Administrative Services Organization (ASO)

 Designated case management programs are provided with an ASO allocation.
 ASO flexible funds are utilized by case managers as a payer of last resort to purchase services for participants in the CBHC funded program.
 All programs receiving an allocation are monitored each year.
 The guidelines for the use of ASO funds is included in Appendix (C) and the ASO Monitoring Protocol is included in Appendix (D).
 ASO monitoring reports document the following: